-- risk title - structured risk description
+- · risk title

+- · structured risk description

-- · applicable risk categories
+- applicable risk categories

 - potential root causes

 - · relevant historical information

-- · responsible individual and manager
+- responsible individual and manager

-It is important to use structured risk descriptions such as an if-then-because format: if (an event occurs--trigger), then (an outcome or affect occurs), because (of the following reasons, or root cause).
+It is important to use structured risk descriptions such as an if-then format: if (an event occurs--trigger), then (an outcome or affect occurs).
 Another useful construct is a condition (that exists) that leads to a potential consequence (outcome) (Gluch 1994).
 These approaches help the analyst to better think through the potential nature of the risk.